Ultimate Motorcycle Insurance Guide

 Actual Cash Value Coverage

-Actual Cash Value Coverage is the type of coverage that most motorcyclists have for their motorcycle collision and comprehensive coverage.
+Actual Cash Value Coverage is the type of coverage most motorcyclists have for motorcycle collision and comprehensive coverage.

-An Actual Cash Value Insurance policy will pay you the retail “book value” less the depreciation of your motorcycle in the event of a claim for a total loss.
+An Actual Cash Value Insurance policy will pay you the retail “book value” less the depreciation of your motorcycle if it is a total loss.

 Be careful about the use of the phrase “book value,” which means nothing.
 The older the motorcycle and the more mileage, the less value it has.
 This amount should be enough for you to replace your motorcycle with another similarly used motorcycle.